Universal Consciousness

-Universal Consciousness is the fifth studio album by American jazz musician Alice Coltrane, released in September 1971 on Impulse!
+Universal Consciousness is the fifth studio album by the American jazz musician Alice Coltrane, released in September 1971 on Impulse!
 Records.
 The album was recorded from April to June 1971 at A & R Recording in New York City and the Coltrane home studios in Dix Hills, New York.

 Recording and production

 Universal Consciousness was recorded shortly after Coltrane returned from a trip to India, and was the first album on which she is heard playing the Wurlitzer organ.
 In an interview, she related her decision to use the instrument to her interest in Hindustani classical music, comparing its sound to that of the harmonium and tanpura.
 Her introduction to the organ also marked a turning point in her outlook as a musician; referring to the fact that the instrument has "two or three manuals and complete bass in the pedals," she recalled: "when I began to play the organ, there came the freedom and understanding that I would never have to depend on anyone else musically."

 Coltrane appears on harp and organ, and is joined by bassist Jimmy Garrison; drummers Jack DeJohnette, Rashied Ali, and Clifford Jarvis; and, on three tracks, a quartet of violinists playing parts arranged by Coltrane and transcribed by Ornette Coleman.